hello-robot/stretch_tutorials/ros1/example_10.md

 rospy.sleep(1.0)
 rate = rospy.Rate(1)
 ```

 The first line gives the listener some time to accumulate transforms.
-The second line is the rate the node is going to publish information (1 Hz).
+The second line is the rate at which the node is going to publish information (1 Hz).

 ```python
 try: